-They only gave me $500 trade-in on my Chevy Lumina, but it didn’t matter, I was ready to buy.
-They didn’t care either as they can see a sucker from a mile away!
-They happily complied with my “confidence” and financed my new $28,000 Xterra with no down payment and only a $500 trade-in, but with a “great” 2.5% loan.
+They only gave me $500 trade-in on my Lumina, but it didn’t matter because I was ready to buy and they were ready to sell!
+They happily complied with my “confidence” and financed my new $28,000 Xterra with payments for the next five years.

-Two years later, it all came apart.
-I was tired of working my butt off and not making any progress on paying 0ff my over $50,000 in debt.
+Two years later, it all fell apart.
+I was tired of working my butt off and not making any progress on paying off my over $50,000 in debt.
+Something had to change.
 That’s why I now use the 20% rule to determine how much car you can afford based on your salary.

 The math is simple.
 How much money do you make in a year?
 Take 20% of your gross annual income (before taxes, social security, etc) and that’s how much car you can afford.
 Preferably, you should purchase with cash as well.

-If you are in a relationship and you combine salaries, you should add up both incomes and divide by two.
+If you are in a relationship and you combine salaries and own two cars, you should add up both incomes and divide by two.
 If you want, you can split the amount up differently (60/40, 70/30, etc), but make sure you don’t surpass the 20%.

 Quick example: one person makes $40,000 and the other makes $30,000.
 The combined salary of $70k means $14k worth of cars can be purchased.
 If you need to buy two cars in one year, you can split up the $14k however you’d like – keeping in mind the majority will probably go to the wife.